-Upon successful completion of modules A through G, students participate in a 160-hour externship at an approved facility.
+5.0 Quarter Credit Hours Upon successful completion of modules A through G, students participate in a 160-hour externship at an approved facility.
 This course is 160 hours of supervised, practical, in-service experience in a medical office or clinic in which the student practices direct application of all administrative functions of the medical administrative assistant.
-Lecture Hours: o.o Computer/Keyboarding Hours: o.o Spelling/Skillbuilding Hours: o.o Other Hours: 160
+Prerequisites: Modules A - G. Lecture Hours: 0.0 Computer/Keyboarding Hours: 0.0 Spelling/Skillbuilding Hours: 0.0 Other Hours: 160